VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Factor Graph Formulation

 The lidar feature tracking allows for continuous motion estimation at the full lidar frame rate.
 Approaches like \cite{liosam2020shan} instead accumulate the features into a local submap for a certain number of frames before integrating them into the factor graph.
 Local submapping allows for accurate pose estimation refinement, but at a lower frequency.
 In this work, in addition to the feature tracking, we also integrate fine-grained lidar registration with local submapping.
-The registration is based on the approach by \etalcite{Ramezani}{Ramezani2020lidarslam}.
+The registration is based on the Iterative Closest Point (ICP) approach by \etalcite{Pomerleau}{Pomerleau12libpointmatcher}.
+To make the registration more robust, a local submap is maintained with all the scans successfully registered in the past \SI{5}{\meter} travelled.
+The submaps constitutes the reference cloud of the ICP registration process.

 Although ICP typically runs at a lower frequency than the other signals, it is able to take advantage of the high quality motion prior provided by the other modules that run at higher frequency (\eg IMU) to motion correct scans.

 ICP odometry measurements are added into the factor graph as relative pose factors between nonconsecutive keyframes $i$ and $m$ (\eg nodes 1 and 3 in \Figure \ref{fig:factor-graph}):

 where $\T$ is the estimated pose, $\widetilde{\T}$ is the estimate from the ICP module, and $\Phi$ is the lifting operator defined in \cite{Forster2017}.
 Note that ICP registration is prone to failure in environments with degenerate geometries, such as long tunnels.
 For this reason, a robust cost function is used to reject the factor in such degenerate situations.